 Add your favorite fruits and herbs.
 Slice if needed.
 The fruits you slice will provide more flavor – citrus (lemons, limes, grapefruit), cucumbers, strawberries, kiwi, watermelon, and pineapple.

 The amount of fruit you use will really depend on the size of your container.
-For the 32-ounce mason jars, I fill the bottom of the jar about ⅛ to ¼ of the way.
+For the 32-ounce mason jars, we fill the bottom of the jar about 1/8 to 1/4 of the way.

 If you prefer ice water, add ice cubes before drinking.